Follow me

 Q2 Report: Getting Out and About

 I described in my previous post the various classes I have been taking in Q2 – the second three months after quitting BigLaw.
 Taking miscellaneous classes that amount to no degree or diploma feels decadent.
-I never did this before: … Continue reading
+I never did this before: every class I took, even electives, always served to land me onto the next step of the StairMaster of predictable professional life.… Continue reading →

 Q2 Report: Going Back To Schools (Sort Of)

 The first three months after quitting – my Q1 of post-BigLaw life – was a period of adjustment.
 I traveled, decompressed, reflected, established a routine – and felt uneasy with my lack of productivity.
-Productivity was not an issue for … Continue reading
+Productivity was not an issue for the second three months.
+Q2 was about trying out new things, improving myself, and refining my interests.… Continue reading →

 Quitting BigLaw – Part IV: Change in Priorities